 Define the basic layout of the report, including headers and footers.

-Preview the report in Microsoft Visual Studio, and resolve any errors.
-More information: Test and troubleshoot reports
+Preview the report in Visual Studio, and resolve any errors.
+More information: Test and Troubleshoot Reports

-Deploy the report to the reporting server by using Microsoft Dynamics 365.
-More information: Publish reports
+Deploy the report to the reporting server by using Dynamics 365 for Customer Engagement apps.
+More information: Publish Reports

 Run the deployed report to verify.